Does Home Insurance Cover Burst Pipes? What You Need to Know

 Vacant Property Warning

-If your home is expected to be vacant for 30 days or more, you may need a separate vacant home insurance policy.
-Standard policies often restrict or exclude coverage for vacant properties, including frozen pipe damage.
+If your home will be vacant for 30 to 60 days or more, you may need a separate vacant home insurance policy or a vacancy endorsement.
+Standard policies often restrict or exclude coverage for vacant properties after that window, including frozen pipe damage.
 Contact your insurer before leaving a property unoccupied for an extended period.

 Seasonal Homes: A Special Case